 Do the statistics show a relationship between metal’s performance in natural disasters, people’s perspectives and a rise in demand for metal roofing?
 It appears that protection against fire and wind are among the reasons for the industry’s growth.

 Freedonia Marketing Group reported in October 2017 that demand for metal roofing in residential and commercial building construction is projected to grow by 2 percent per year through at least 2021.
-While that might seem a modest gain annually, it projects to 10 percent in five years.
+While that might seem like a rather modest gain annually, it projects to 10 percent in five years.

 If the trend continues as expected, the gains will be multiplied over 10, 15, 20 years and beyond.
 One reason for the gains, according to the report, was that, “the heaviness and durability of metal roofing products make them highly resistant to the damaging effects of hurricanes and severe storms.”